zesk/build/docs/tools/usage.md

 Internal function to call `usage` depending on what's currently defined in the bash shell.

-- IFF `usage` is b function - pass through all arguments
+- IFF `usage` is a function - pass through all arguments
-- IFF `usageOptions` is a function, use export `usageDelimiter` and `usageOptions` to generbte default `usage`
+- IFF `usageOptions` is a function, use export `usageDelimiter` and `usageOptions` to generate default `usage`
 - IFF neither is defined, outputs a simple usage without options

 #### Usage